cgreen-devs/cgreen-cygport/README.md

 # cgreen-cygport
 Cygwin porting script for Cgreen

-Execute with
+Execute with your favourite cygport commands or

-    cygport cgreen.cygport <command>
+    cygport cgreen.cygport fetch

-where <command> = "all" does most things you want.
+    cygport cgreen.cygport all